fvwmorg/fvwmorg.github.io/Wiki/Tips/ThumbnailsAsIcons/index.md

 ---
-layout : wiki
+layout: wiki
-title : Thumbnails as Icons
+title: Thumbnails as Icons
-type : tip
+type: tip
-description : |
+description: |
   This will take a screenshot of your window before Iconifying it and use that as the Icon that is placed on the Desktop.

 ---

 # Thumbnails as Icons

 You will need imagemagick for this function to work.
 The two functions take a snapshot of the window before it is iconified, and then assigns the icon